kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

-- The CSI driver service account must be granted permission to use the Kubernetes [TokenReview API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) in order for its [SnapshotMetadata](#the-snapshotmetadata-service-api) service to validate the authentication token.
+- The CSI driver service account must be granted permission to use the Kubernetes [TokenReview API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) in order for its [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service to validate the authentication token.

-- The CSI driver must be granted permission to use the Kubernetes [SubjectAccessReview API](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/subject-access-review-v1/) in order for its [SnapshotMetadata](#the-snapshotmetadata-service-api) service to validate that a security token authorizes access to VolumeSnapshot objects in a namespace.
+- The CSI driver must be granted permission to use the Kubernetes [SubjectAccessReview API](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/subject-access-review-v1/) in order for its [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service to validate that a security token authorizes access to VolumeSnapshot objects in a namespace.

 - The CSI driver presumably already has access rights to the VolumeSnapshot and VolumeSnapshot content objects as they are within its purview.
-This is needed for its [SnapshotMetadata](#the-snapshotmetadata-service-api) service.
+This is needed for its [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service.

-The proposal does not mandate *how* such policy is to be configured.
+The proposal does not specify how such a security policy is to be configured.

 ## Design Details